Good Morning! Did you notice the change in the color of the altar cloths and cross hanging? It is green because we are in ordinary time.

 Surely part of our living in Ordinary Time must be listening to and for the voice of our God.
-That brings up some questions: are we truly listening for God, expecting God to speak to us, to direct us?
+That brings up some questions: where to buy gabapentin cream are we truly listening for God, expecting God to speak to us, to direct us?
 If we are not, who can help us learn to listen to God’s voice?
 Can you write down in your worship folder some names of people of who could help you listen for and recognize God’s voice in your life?
 Why don’t you make a commitment to call one of them this week to help you?
 And if we are listening to God as he speaks to us, who are we helping also to listen for God’s voice? (our children?
 Our friends?
 Our spouse?)
 Can you think of ways you could be more intentional this week about doing that… why don’t you write those down in your worship folder as well.
 These are not mutually exclusive activities… you could look for someone who can help you better hear the voice of God in your life, while you help others do the same thing.
 It’s not about being perfect before we begin to reach out to others, we are simply asking them if we can join them in this journey together.

 We can and should be always listening for the voice of our God, because as Psalm 139 reminds us, God is always present.
 I love this psalm!
 I love the reminder that even when I am not aware of God’s presence that he is there at work in my life.
 God is always present with us, even when we are not aware of Him… think of a baby being formed in its mother’s womb, unable to even process reality… yet God is present there as she/he grows.
 Utter helplessness being held by the God who knows her.